fsharp/fsharp.org/about/index.md

 through the addition of the F# type provider mechanism, F# queries and a multitude of type providers for enterprise and web data standards.
-F# is a first-class language on a number of platforms including Mac and Linux (with tool support in Xamarin Studio, MonoDevelop, Emacs and others) and Windows (with Visual Studio, Xamarin Studio and Emacs) as well as on mobile devices and on the web using JavaScript.
+F# is a first-class language on a number of platforms including Mac and Linux, with tool support in Visual Studio, Visual Studio Code, JetBrains Rider and much more, as well as on mobile devices and on the web using JavaScript.

 <h2 id="documentation" class="anchor">Online Documentation</h2>